Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_use_max_bin** [ Type: *bool* ]

 	When determined the zeropoint, use the magnitude given by the max bin i.e the mode.
+The error is set to the bin width.